George Kelly (playwright)

 George Edward Kelly (January 16, 1887 – June 18, 1974) was an American playwright, screenwriter, director, and actor.
 He began his career in vaudeville as an actor and sketch writer.
 He became best known for his satiric comedies, including The Torch-Bearers (1922) and The Show-Off (1924).
 He won the Pulitzer Prize for Craig's Wife (1925).

 Early life

 Kelly was born in Philadelphia on January 16, 1887.
 He was the second youngest of ten children born to Mary Ann (née Costello) and John Henry Kelly, an Irish immigrant.
 He was the brother of American businessman and Olympic champion sculler John B. Kelly Sr. and the uncle of actress Grace Kelly, who became Princess consort of Monaco, and Olympic rower John B. Kelly Jr.

 Not much is known about his early life, but he was an actor in his early years.
+He made his professional stage debut in 1911, and spent the next several years touring in popular stage plays; among them Owen Wister's The Virginian.
 He did not like the dramatic material available during the turn of the century, and wanted to change that.
-He served in France during World War I and after he came home starting writing.
+He served in France during World War I and after he came home started writing.